Concurrent Composition for Differentially Private Continual Mechanisms: Concurrent Composition of Continual Mechanisms

 \textbf{Concurrent Composition of CMs.}{ We extend the definition of the concurrent composition for IMs to the concurrent composition of CMs, where an adversary can create new CMs or ask pairs of queries from the existing ones.
 Depending on the type of composition, the created mechanisms are constrained, and the sequence of query pairs asked from each CM satisfies certain properties.
 Based on a secret bit $b\in\zo$, each CM either receives the first element of every query pair asked from it or the second element.
 In Section~\ref{subsec:composition-extconcomp}, we generalize $\concomp$ to $\extconcomp$ and give a formal definition for the concurrent composition of CMs.

-To extend Lyu's result on the privacy guarantee of the concurrent composition of IMs to the concurrent composition of CMs, we want to use the following intermediate lemma from their paper: For every $(\eps, \delta)$-DP interactive mechanism $\cM$ and every pair of neighboring initial states $s$ and $s'$ for $\cM$, there exists an IPM $\cP$ such that for each $b\in\zo$, the IMs $\cP\circstar\RR_{\eps, \delta}(b)$ and $\cM(b)$ are equivalent.
-However, as we discuss in Section~\ref{subsec:composition-comp-lyu}, there are hidden assumptions in the proof of this lemma.
-Additionally, we show there that the construction of $\cP$ in \cite{vadhan2021concurrent}, for $\eps_i$-DP IMs, satisfies a property, required for a later proof.
+To extend the proofs of~\cite{lyu2022composition,vadhan2022concurrent} on the privacy guarantee of the concurrent composition of IMs to the concurrent composition of CMs, we want to use the following intermediate lemma from their paper: For every $(\eps, \delta)$-DP interactive mechanism $\cM$ and every pair of neighboring initial states $s$ and $s'$ for $\cM$, there exists an IPM $\cP$ such that for each $b\in\zo$, the IMs $\cP\circstar\RR_{\eps, \delta}(b)$ and $\cM(b)$ are equivalent.
+However, as we discuss in Section~\ref{subsec:composition-comp-lyu}, there are hidden assumptions in Lyu's proof of this lemma.

 In Section~\ref{subsec:composition-comp-fixed-cm}, we analyze the privacy of the concurrent composition of $k$ fixed CMs $\cM_1, \dots, \cM_k$.
 In this composition, the adversary first creates the mechanisms $\cM_1, \dots, \cM_k$ and then asks pairs of queries from each mechanism, ensuring that the sequence of query pairs for each mechanism is valid.
 In Section~\ref{subsec:composition-fixed-param-cm}, we extend this composition by fixing $k$ privacy parameters $(\eps_1, \delta_1), \dots, (\eps_k, \delta_k)$ and allowing the adversary to adaptively choose the $(\eps_i, \delta_i)$-DP mechanism $\cM_i$ over time.